Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/README.md

 ### Step 4 - Run SQL for ORCID data
 The Researcher ORCID Data query SQL script and should be run fourth due to dependencies between the files.

 1. In Bigquery, make a copy of the most recent script and save it as a ‘Project’ query.
-Increment the naming to reflect the current sprint and creation date:
+Increment the naming to reflect the current sprint and creation date, eg `neuro_ver1o_query4_orcid_2024_01_19`
-`neuro_ver1o_query4_orcid_2024_01_19`

 2. Set variables at the top of the SQL script.
 These variables are not used to select data locations, but are 'text tags' that will be added as fields in the output file:
     - **var_SQL_script_name**: name of the SQL script, eg `neuro_ver1o_query4_orcid_2024_01_19`
     - **var_ORCID_Dataset_name**: name of the input datafile, eg `theneuro_orcids_20230906`
     - **var_output_table**: name of the output table, eg `dashboard_data_ver1o_2024_01_19_orcid`

-3. In the script, make sure that you are happy with the versions of the input datasets, as these may have been updated since the last time that the script was run:
+3. In the script, make sure that you are happy with the versions of the Bigquery input datasets, as these may have been updated since the last time that the script was run:
       - The contributed Researcher ORCID data
+      - **XXXXX** - XXXXX, eg `XXXXX`

 ************************
 ************************